-Cotyledon malacophylla (basionym), Orostachys malacophylla subsp. malacophylla, Sedum malacophyllum, Umbilicus malacophyllus
+Cotyledon malacophylla, Hylotelephium malacophyllum, Orostachys malacophylla var. malacophylla, Sedum malacophyllum, Sempervivum malacophyllum, Umbilicus malacophyllus

 How to Grow and Care

-As with most similar genera of Crassulaceae, this plant can survive in fairly poor soil, so long as it is well draining.
-This genera is very cold-hardy and can survive temperatures to -30 °F (-34 °C).
-Allow soil to dry to the touch between waterings, and avoid getting water on the rosettes.
-Orostachys requires some bright light.
-This plant doesn’t tolerate high humidity well.
-Orostachys grows actively in spring and summer.
+As with most similar genera of the Crassulaceae family, this plant can survive in fairly poor soil so long as it is well-draining.
+This genera is very cold-hardy and can survive temperatures of -30 °F (-34 °C).
+Allow soil to dry to the touch between waterings and avoid getting water on the rosettes.
+Orostachys actively grow in spring and summer.
+It requires some bright light and does not tolerate high humidity well.

 Orostachys self-propagates through offshoots; at a given time, one plant will form a dense mat of many.
 Propagation is primarily through offset separation.

 To separate an offset, remove soil from the offset's base to find the stolon (a thick root that attaches the pup to the mother plant).
 It is best to use an offset that has already established some roots of its own.
 Cut the stolon close to the pup (to discourage roots growing from the stolon).
 Place the offset into a small pot with well-draining, sandy soil.
 Do not water until new growth is noted.

 Learn more at How to Grow and Care for Orostachys.

 - Back to genus Orostachys

 - Succupedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus

 Click on a photo to see a larger version.